 Construction has started for the new Shaw Tower, which will be redeveloped into a 200-metre mixed-use tower.

 Once a landmark of Beach Road with its iconic Brutalist architectural style and waffle-like facade, the old tower was demolished in 2020 to make way for the redevelopment as the Bugis area undergoes rejuvenation.
+The new Shaw Tower will be among other new developments in the area such as Midtown Modern, Midtown Bay and The M.

 According to a media release by Lendlease, the new building will comprise 435,000 sq ft of Grade A office space and a five-storey podium with 15,700 sq ft of retail and F&B offerings, which includes a rooftop restaurant.
 Taking up 21,500 sq ft of space are community-centric facilities such as a multi-purpose hall with auditorium, meeting and training facilities.